-- The robot falls three times - The robot falls and is unable to return to a standing position after no more than 1 minute. - The robot leaves the external boundary of the field. - A robot takes a dangerous action that would result in damaging the robot.
+- The robot falls and is unable to return to a standing position after no more than 1 minute. - The robot leaves the external boundary of the field or touches a ball. - A robot takes a dangerous action that would result in damaging the robot.